shahineb/climemu/README.md

 ### Training

 Key training configurations can be modified in `config.py`.
-To train a model for a specific ESM (e.g., MPI-ESM1-2-LR):
+To train a model for a specific ESM (e.g. MPI):
 ```bash
 uv run -m experiments.mpi.main
 ```
-This will generate files in `experiments/mpi/cache/`.
+This will generate model files in `experiments/mpi/cache`.

 ### Inference